 ROPS is a community-based mental health program that provides counselling and family support services to students within a flexible framework to best suit students and families.
 Counsellors can meet where appropriate with scheduling that best meets the needs of the family and student.
 Also, students who are eligible for this service do not need to attend ROCK’s Walk-In Clinic.
 Referrals for ROPS must come from the School Social Worker.

 This program works within the community to empower people and to help build skills in adults and children who are at risk for mental health problems.
 There are locations at Burloak and Warwick-Surrey housing developments.

-Our specialized services for Deaf and hard of hearing clients takes into consideration the unique cultural and linguistic needs of the people we work with.
+The specialized services for Deaf and hard of hearing clients takes into consideration the unique cultural and linguistic needs of the people we work with.

 To facilitate access and communication, services are provided in American Sign Language (ASL), and English.
 The team consists of both Deaf and hearing staff members.
 The team utilizes ASL/English Interpreters, Spoken Language Interpreters as well as Deaf interpreters.

 Partners In-Centre Support Programs